 Bloom Time: Early summer

-Kalmia angustifolia is a flowering shrub up to 3 feet (90 cm) tall.
-The narrow evergreen leaves pale on the underside, tend to emerge from the stem in groups of three.
+Kalmia angustifolia is a flowering shrub that grows up to 3 feet (90 cm) tall.
+The narrow evergreen leaves pale on the underside tend to emerge from the stem in groups of three.
 A peculiarity of the plant is that clusters of leaves usually terminate the woody stem, for the flowers grow in whorls or clusters below the stem apex.
-The attractive small, deep crimson-pink flowers are produced in early summer.
+The attractive small deep crimson-pink flowers appear in early summer.
 Each has five sepals, with a corolla of five fused petals and ten stamens fused to the corolla.

 How to Grow and Care